jdrouet/catapulte/wiki/environment-variables.md

 When the provider `local` is used

-- `TEMPLATE_ROOT` is the path where the templates will be loaded.
-In the container, the default is `/templates`.
+- `LOCAL_PROVIDER_ROOT` is the path where the templates will be loaded.
+In the container, the default is `/templates` otherwise it's `./templates`.

 When the provider `jolimail` is used

-- `TEMPLATE_PROVIDER_JOLIMAIL_BASE_URL` is the base url where catapulte will fetch the templates.
+- `JOLIMAIL_PROVIDER_URL` is the base url where catapulte will fetch the templates.
 Something like `http://demo.jolimail.io`

 ## MRML relative

-- `MRML_BREAKPOINT` is the number of pixels to use as breakpoint.
-It's the default MRML breakpoint size (`480px`).
 - `MRML_KEEP_COMMENTS` is a flag defining if MRML should keep the comments.
 - `MRML_SOCIAL_ICON_ORIGIN` is the base URL to load the social icons for `mj-social-element`.
 It's the default MRML value (`https://www.mailjet.com/images/theme/v1/icons/ico-social/`).